-On July 22 the National Medical Commission Bill was introduced in the Lok Sabha.
-The Bill will be replacing the Medical Council of India with a new body – National Medical Commission.
+National Medical Commission Bill was introduced in the Lok Sabha on July 22, 2019.
+The Bill will be replacing the Medical Council of India with a new body – National Medical Commission and replacing NEET PG Examination with NEXT exam.

-The Provision for the same has been dealt with in Draft of National Education Policy 2019.
+The Provision of this examination is in Draft of National Education Policy 2019.

 Following are the purpose that this NEXT entrance exam will serve :